MrFums/Valbot/README.md

 ## Changelog

-### [1.8.1] - 31st January 2021

-#### Changed
+##2021-03-06-12: Valbot-1.9.0

++ Now detects if the game gets a cheater in it and acts properly
++ Now auto buys the vandal

+Notes:

+I can't actually test if the cheater detection works properly as I don't understand how you fuckers are getting cheaters in deathmatch.
+I'm gonna release this build to github as well, I think the "ban reports" were trolls and / or nothing to do with my program (most of them were asking for free aimbot)

+##2021-02-06 :: Valbot-1.8.2

++ Fixed bot getting stuck in play button loop

+Notes:

+There is a chance Riot have decided to fuck me in ass and spit on my cheeks so I will not be releasing this build on GitHub.
+From now on if any updates are to come out they will ONLY be released on the Discord server: discord.gg/QFC46XKzxU

+##2021-01-31 :: Valbot-1.8.1

-- Ability to pause at any time!
++ Ability to pause at any time!
 Hold F3 to pause and F4 to resume
-- No longer need to use the valorant player card.
++ No longer need to use the valorant player card.
 You can use any card!
-- Minor bug fixes
++ Minor bug fixes

+Notes:

+I will be making a discord server.
+Check the repo for the link.
+The bot should resume to whereabouts you are when you pause.

+- Fums

+##2021-01-29 :: Valbot-1.8.0

++ Support for recent Valorant update / season
++ Window Title
++ Improved Discord Presence
++ Fixed not detecting shortcut in root folder
++ Fixed some minor and rare crashes
++ Fixed play button detected

+Notes:

+I have tried to make it so the program will work with future updates and won't require an update.

+- Fums

 ## Features